List of Gintama characters: Umibouzu

+Duke Kameyama

+Duke Kameyama (亀山 デューク, Kameyama Duuku) also known as Sniper Kame, is an assassin who was hired to kill Katakuriko Matsudaira.
+He is known as the most cowardly assassin in all of Edo, which is why he gained the nickname Turtle Assassin, since turtles hide in their shells.
+He has a pet turtle named Kamekichi.

 Lake Toya

 The Spirit of Lake Toya (洞爺湖, Tōya-ko) possesses the sword that Gintoki carries.
 He attempted to teach the Yorozuya an ultimate technique, the "Jumbolic Magnum," which sends the target flying into the sky with a single punch.
 A side-effect of the attack forces the victim to shed bodily fluids from his body.
 Unfortunately, none of the gang ever manage to learn the attack.

 The spirit lives with his parents.
 His mother has an afro hairstyle with a white beard, and his father is constantly looking for a job.
 His father also has a sure kill technique, called the "Jack Nicolle," in which he shoots a beam from his bald spot.
 Toya also keeps a pet, and it sheds a large amount of curly hair.
 It is said that he was a fellow student to Taikobou, the main character of Hoshin Engi.
 Lake Toya enjoys eating fried cuttlefish, as evidenced by the contents of his wastebasket.
 He claims the contents of his trash, strange-smelling hardened tissue paper, are the remnants of the occasional cuttlefish feast, although Gintoki thinks otherwise.